OUR HISTORY

 Expansion

-After the death of Charles Clément, his sons worked to develop the company: Georges-Louis ran the distillery in Martinique, while in Bordeaux Jean-José marketed the rums in France and developed export markets.
+After the death of Charles Clément, his sons worked to develop the company: Georges-Louis ran the distillery in Martinique, while Jean-José, based in Bordeaux, marketed the rums in France and developed export markets.

 1986